- Decrease font

 The North American live music industry, however, has seen tour revenue comprise an increasing portion of total entertainment spending while recorded music sales has fallen.
 In 2004, recorded music brought in five times the total revenue of tours, according to Pollstar.
 But by 2009, recorded music revenue was just under twice the total revenue from tours.
 Tours have become essential to artists, who face pressure to increase their number of live appearances in order to offset slumping revenues from music sales.
 T4F believes this trend is in part correlated to the increased availability of music on the Internet.

-In 2016, for chosen artists such as Taylor Swift, Rolling Stones, Shania Twain, U2 and Madonna, tour revenues represented the mayor part of total revenues among tour and album sales in USA, represented in the chart below:
+In 2018, for chosen artists such as U2, Billy Joel, Roger Waters, Guns N’ Roses e Lady Gaga, tour revenues represented the mayor part of total revenues among tour and album sales in USA, represented in the chart below:

 The live music segment has been increasing in Brazil lately.
 In many cases, sponsors are seeking to integrate and associate their brands with the event around it.
 Known as a "brand experience," T4F’s live music events are a sought-after way to accomplish this.